alinex/bash-lib/doc/example/options.md

 Further there are additional alternative Styles supported.

 - `-fdata` - short option with argument `data`
-- `-f=data` - the same but better to read
 - `--file=data` - long option with argument `data`

-> The first is not so easy to read but the latter both are perfect to better show that the argument belongs to the option.
-So for readiness use them.
+> The first is not so easy to read but the second is  perfect to better show that the argument belongs to the option.
+So for readiness use it.

 ### Combined Short Options